 This family-friendly wetland centre makes the perfect day out.
-Hand feed the ducks and geese as you walk around the idyllic grounds, check out the huge flamingo flock, spot water voles from the canoe safari and go birdwatching in the comfy Discovery Hide.
+Hand-feed the ducks and geese as you walk around the idyllic grounds, check out the huge flamingo flock, spot water voles from the canoe safari and go birdwatching in the comfy Discovery Hide.

 With a dedication to producing the very best artisan whisky and gin with a local twist, the Cotswolds Distillery is one of the smallest but arguably the prettiest distilleries in England.
 Find out all about the process on one of the distillery tours, before putting your feet up in front of a warming log fire for a tasting session in a relaxing environment.

 Home to over 260 different species of animal, the Cotswold Wildlife Park is the biggest privately owned zoological collection in the country.
 Watch rhinos as they graze on the lawn of the manor house, get eye-to-eye with giraffes on the Giraffe Walkway and see the penguins at feeding time.
-The zoo is dog-friendly, so even your four-legged friends can come along for the day!
+The zoo is dog-friendly, so even your four-legged friends can come along for the day.

 You’ll be blown away by the magnificence of Gloucester Cathedral – one of the finest medieval buildings in the country.
-Walk the extraordinary fan-faulted medieval cloisters (which even acted as Hogwarts’ cloisters in the early Harry Potter films), then climb to the top of the Cathedral’s tower for stunning rooftop views.
+Walk the extraordinary medieval cloisters (which even acted as Hogwarts’ cloisters in the early Harry Potter films), and then climb to the top of the Cathedral’s tower for stunning rooftop views.

 Cotswold Farm Park

 If you’re looking for something to entertain the kids, you can’t go wrong with a visit to the Cotswold Farm Park.
-Here, children can help hand and bottle-feed animals as well as learn all about farming.
+Here, children can help hand- and bottle-feed animals as well as learn all about farming.
 The working farm is home to a number of rare breeds, including Old Gloucester cattle and Castlemilk Moorit sheep, which you can often see on one of the tractor safari rides.

-In the heart of this beautiful city you’ll find the historic Roman Baths.
-Built in around 70 AD as a grand place for bathing and socialising, it’s now regarded as one of the most-important and best preserved Roman remains in the world.
-You can walk among the ruins and can even take a sip of the spa water (believed to have healing powers by the Romans) in the Pump Room.
+In the heart of the city of Bath, you’ll find the historic Roman Baths.
+Built in approximately 70CE as a grand place for bathing and socialising, they are now regarded as one of the most important and best preserved sites of Roman remains in the world.
+You can walk among the ruins and even take a sip of the spa water (which was believed to have healing powers by the Romans) in the Pump Room.

-One of the quirkier attractions in the Cotswolds, The Model Village is an impressive 1/9th scale replica of the scenic village of Bourton-on-the-Water.
+One of the quirkier attractions in the Cotswolds, the Model Village is an impressive 1/9th scale replica of the scenic village of Bourton-on-the-Water.
 The attention to detail here is incredible, with miniature houses, tiny bridges over a mini River Windrush and even the sound of choral song coming from one of the small churches.

 Upper and Lower Slaughter are widely believed to be the most picturesque example of a quintessentially Cotswold village.
 Honey-hued stone cottages, the meandering River Eye and an idyllic countryside setting make these villages an absolute must-see, for a real taste of the Cotswolds.

-Hidcote Manor Garden is one of England’s great Arts and Crafts gardens.
+Hidcote Manor Garden is one of England’s great arts-and-crafts gardens.
 The various gardens are divided by tall hedges and walls to create a series of outdoor rooms, each with their own character.
 From the grand formality of the White Garden to the natural charm of the Old Garden, there’s real beauty wherever you look.